commitd/docs/README.md

 ## Development

-We use yarn workspaces to develop the theme alongside an example usage that also serves as a documentation site for this project.
+We use workspaces to develop the theme alongside an example usage that also serves as a documentation site for this project.

 On first use run